thundercrypt/coding/python/README.md

 ## Documentation

-This folder [python](https://github.com/toughneedle/coding/blob/main/python) of this repository deals with my Python projects.
+This folder, [python](https://github.com/toughneedle/coding/blob/main/python), of this repository deals with my Python projects.

 See the [images](https://github.com/toughneedle/coding/blob/main/python/images) folder in this branch to see images of the code.